bacionejs/byte-armada/README.md

 ---

-# **Post-Mortem: Byte Armada – Development & Design**

-*Byte Armada* is a real-time strategy space shooter built around simplicity and core strategic decisions.
-While inspired by classics like *Age of Empires*, my goal wasn’t to replicate them—it was to distill the genre down to its essence: managing resources and navigating the constant trade-off between agility and strength, hit power and firepower.

-Rather than offering a set of predefined unit types with fixed abilities, *Byte Armada* lets players define their own units through two adjustable stats: **speed** and **laser range**.
-These variables are **inversely tied to HP and damage**, resulting in **25 possible combinations**—each with its own tactical trade-offs.
-The interface remains simple, but the decisions carry weight.

-To keep controls streamlined, I avoided complex pathing or swiping mechanics.
-Instead, **all units march straight across the screen**—like pawns in a chess game.
-This reinforces the minimalist design and keeps the player focused on high-level strategy rather than micromanagement.
+# 📘 Post-Mortem

 ---

-### 🧩 Interface Trade-offs

-**One of the main challenges** was minimizing UI clutter and reducing the number of interactions required to select a unit type.
-At minimum, each deployment needed **three inputs**: one for speed, one for range, and one for position.
-But in a fast-paced game, that felt too slow and cumbersome.

-To address this, I **merged position with speed**—your unit’s starting position determines by how fast it is.
-While this approach is unorthodox and not immediately intuitive, it cuts interaction down to just **two choices per unit**.
-It was a trade-off in itself: *sacrificing clarity for fluidity*, but ultimately it served the pace and rhythm of the game better.
+## 🎮 Gameplay Design

+**Byte Armada** is a real-time strategy space shooter.

+My inspiration for the game is the classic *Age of Empires*, where you have to manage resources and choose different unit types.

+I wanted to distill down to the essence of the genre — the balancing act between agility and strength, hit power and firepower — and make it with a simple interface.

+Instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and laser range, which are inversely correlated to HP and hit power.

+To keep the controls simple, I decided that instead of swiping on a map to define a unit's route, they would just all **march across the screen like pawns in a chess game**.

 ---

-### ⚡ Energy & Unit Limits

-**Resource management** is deliberately minimal, centered around a single stat: **energy**.
-All units draw from the same pool, requiring careful planning and restraint.
-On top of that, you’re limited to **five units on the board** at any given time.
-These constraints force tough choices and prevent the game from devolving into chaotic spam, keeping the focus on timing and composition.

-The delightful part of the design is how **complex strategies can emerge** from such a stripped-down interface.
-What starts as simple parameters quickly evolves into layered tactics as players respond to the opponent’s composition, energy state, and timing—*proving that depth doesn’t always require complexity*.
+## 🧠 UI and Controls

+My main challenge for unit selection was **reducing the amount of UI clutter** and user interaction required to select a unit type.

+The minimum is three interactions: two are for your abilities and one is for your position.

+But I didn't like having to perform three clicks in a fast-paced game.

+So I **combined position with speed**.
+And while it is unorthodox and non-intuitive, it does reduce the number of user interactions.

 ---

-### ✏️ Art Pipeline – From Scratch

-Usually, I design very simple vector shapes, where I can determine all the points in my head.
-But this time, I wanted the ships to be a little more interesting—*more personality, more detail*.
-That meant I needed a drawing tool.
-I couldn't find one that fit my needs, so I built one. **Vector Bay** was born out of necessity: a lightweight, custom vector editor that let me sketch ships with just enough complexity to fit the game's style, without breaking its minimalist spirit.

-Since I planned on making symmetrical ships, I realized I only needed to **draw half a ship, then mirror it**—cutting down the size and simplifying the workflow.

-I tried many strategies for skinning the ships, but found that a simple **radial gradient** got the most bang for my buck.
-It gave the ships depth and contrast with minimal overhead, preserving the clean look while adding just enough visual flair to make each ship pop.
+## ⚡ Resource Management

+Resource management mainly consists of **one stat: energy**.

+But also, you're limited to **five units at a time** on the board.

+With each level the enemy gets more energy.
+You can **skip levels** if you aren't challenged enough.

+The delightful part of the design is how **complex strategies can emerge from a simple interface**.

 ---

-### 💡 UI Feedback Through Shape
+## ✏️ Art and Visuals

+Usually, I design very simple vector shapes.
+But I wanted my ships this time to be a little more interesting.

+With simple shapes, I can determine the points in my head.
+But for this, I needed a drawing tool and I couldn't find one which met my needs.
+Thus, [Vector Bay](//github.com/bacionejs/vectorbay) was born.

+Since I planned on making symmetrical ships, I realized that I only needed to **draw half a ship, then mirror it**.

+I tried many strategies for skinning the ships, but found that a **simple radial gradient** got the most bang for my buck.

-I don’t like how real-time strategy games often **clutter the screen** with health bars and energy meters floating above every unit.
-It pulls attention away from the action.
-Instead, I made each ship **visually shrink** as it takes damage.
-This gave players an immediate and intuitive sense of HP, without adding any extra UI elements.
-It’s subtle, but it fits the minimalist philosophy perfectly.
+I don't like how real-time strategy games put health bars and energy bars above their characters.
+It clutters the UI.
+So, as a strategy to indicate a ship's HP, **they become smaller**.

 ---

-### 🔫 Instant Combat Logic
+## 🔫 Lasers and Combat

-Initially, I wanted to give the lasers a sense of movement—maybe they would travel over time, requiring prediction and leading the target.
-But that quickly introduced complexity: hit detection, delays, syncing logic with animation.
-It didn’t fit the game’s stripped-down spirit.
-So I made every shot **instantaneous**.
-There’s no laser state or travel time.
-The logic simply **finds the closest target in range and applies damage**.
-Then, as an aside, the game draws a quick line to visualize it.
-The visuals are **entirely decoupled** from the logic, which keeps everything simple, fast, and easy to reason about.
+Initially, I wanted to make the laser have some movement, but this would have required leading the target and perhaps calculating hits.

+But since I planned on **every shot being perfect**, that really wasn't necessary.
+And the amount of code just wasn't worth it.

+So I switched to **instantaneous lasers** that didn't even have any state and completely **decoupled the visual of the laser from the internal logic**.

+> The internal logic says: *find the closest target in range and affect it*.
+> And as an aside, show a line between the two.

 ---

-### 🧠 Simple AI
+## 🧠 AI

-I spent a lot of time thinking about AI for the enemy, but in the end, a *one-liner with random variables* was sufficient.
-It didn’t need to be smart—it just needed to be fast and unpredictable enough to keep pressure on the player.
-Anything more would have added bulk without improving the experience.
+I spent a lot of time thinking about AI for the enemy, but in the end a **one-liner with random variables was sufficient**.

 ---

-### 🌌 Backgrounds – Minimal and Effective
+## 🌌 Backgrounds

-I experimented with many background ideas: shooting stars, moving stars, parallax stars, blinking stars, terrain, even complex terrain.
-But none of them struck the right balance between **aesthetic and code weight**.
-In the end, I settled on a **soft blue mist at the bottom** and a handful of **stars in different colors and sizes**—*all done in five lines of code*.
-It captured the feeling of space without distracting from the gameplay.
+I experimented with many background ideas: shooting stars, moving stars, blinking stars, terrain...

+But in the end I just chose a **blue mist at the bottom** and some stars of different color and different size — for a total of **five lines of code**.

 ---

-### 🔇 The Sound of Silence
+## 🔇 Sound

 I really wanted to put sound into the game.

-Last year’s game had voice, explosions, laser sounds, and music.
-But after many long sidequests, I decided to leave it silent.
-Part of the problem is that when the game is constantly shooting, it ends up just being a *droning sound*—almost as if you could have just slapped a looping backtrack on top and called it a day.
-And that didn’t feel right either.
+Last year's game had voice, explosions, laser sounds, and music.

+But after many long sidequests, I decided **not to have anything**.

+Part of the problem is that when the game is constantly shooting, it ends up just being a droning sound — almost as if you could have put a backtrack on the game without it tied to logic.

 ---

+## 🤝 PvP Handshake

+I wanted the option to have it **player versus player** and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.

+For development testing, I used a server to pass the handshake back and forth.
+It was **delightfully smooth** and required no interaction from the user.

+With that set up, I could focus on testing player-to-player logic without worrying about the tedious details of the communication handshake.

+But, after hammering out all the details of player-to-player logic, I had to switch to another strategy to be compliant.

+---

+## 📷 Barcode Handshake

+I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although, it **only works on Android Chrome**.

+- QR codes were too complicated.
+- 1D barcodes couldn't contain enough data.
+- But **DataMatrix** hit the sweet spot at **1000 character capacity**, enough for a compressed RTC handshake.